-Brno, Czech Republic – A long-standing claim and source of frustration among Central and Eastern European countries, including the Visegrad Group, concerns the lower quality of products found in their grocery stores in comparison with those customers can buy in Western Europe’s supermarkets.
+Brno, Czech Republic – A long-standing claim and source of frustration among Central and Eastern European countries, including the Visegrad Group, concerns the dual (understand, lower) quality of products found in their grocery stores in comparison with those customers can buy in Western Europe’s supermarkets.

 This matter, that came into the spotlight a few years ago, left consumers, politicians and business retailers in the region under the impression that they were being mistreated by Western corporations and, ultimately, by the EU that failed to act on it.
 This alone further strengthened the widespread idea within many Poles, Czechs, Slovaks, and Hungarians – among others from the latest EU expansion wave – that they were being treated as “second-class citizens” compared to older member states.
 And thus, effectively added grist to the mill of those pointing to an ever-lasting and growing “East-West divide”.

 On the 24th of June, the European Commission released results from a long-awaited study on the issue of dual quality food in the EU.
 European experts found that the situation is worse than initially anticipated, with more than one-third of products throughout the bloc having a lower quality composition despite similar to identical packing across the states.